-One thing I’ve mentioned a number of times in recent months is my belief that we could very well enter the next recession in the USA with the Fed still at 0% interest rates.
+One thing I’ve mentioned a number of times in recent months is my belief that we could very well enter the next recession in the USA with the Fed still close to 0% interest rates.
 If I am right then that would be the first time the US economy has ever entered a recession with rates at 0%.
 In other words, we’d be entering a brave new world for monetary policy.

 Why do I think this?
 Well, first of all, the Fed’s balance sheet is going to remain large for a long time because the Fed isn’t going to shrink its balance sheet by selling assets.
 So the effects of QE are here to stay.
 But more importantly, I think the economy is operating at a muddle through pace for reasons I’ve discussed previously and that means that the Fed will maintain an accommodative interest rate structure for some time.